aveshagarwal/kubernetes/docs/design/websockets-watches-proposal.md

 ## Abstract

-This proposal aims to enable kubernetes watch APIs to allow watching more than 6 resources over WebSockets to a single domain.
+This proposal aims to enable kubernetes watch APIs to allow watching more than one resource over a WebSocket connection to a single domain.

 ## Background